godaddy/carpenterd/README.md

 * _WebPack:_ will read the webpack configuration file, which is `webpack.config.js` per default.
 There are no enforced limitation for the config, anything JS goes.
 However note: the output directory will have to be `./dist` by our convention.
 All files in the output directory will be published to BFFS.

+* _NPM:_ will read the `package.json` for the build script (`scripts.build`) and build the output via the command `npm run build`.
+However note: the output directory will have to be `./dist` by our convention.
+All files in the output directory will be published to BFFS.

 ##### Identification of build system type

 Specify a build system in `package.json` with the `build` keyword or use any of the following terms in the keywords: